Code-Institute-Submissions/milestone-1-ucd/README.md

 This webpage was created as the first milestone project as part of the Code Institute ‘Full Stack Development’ course.

+The deployed version can be viewed at: https://eileenpeacock.github.io/milestone-1-ucd/.

 This is for educational purposes only.

 ## UX